-Innocent North Shore dad bashed in 'shocking' racist assault
+'Shocking' racist supermarket attack: Innocent dad bashed

 A supermarket duty manager bravely stepped in to prevent any further escalation in violence, the Herald can reveal.

-It is one of two attacks on innocent shoppers in Auckland this weekend, coming the day after an older man was left bleeding on the ground and seriously injured after being caught up in a brawl at Sylvia Park mall on Saturday.
+It is one of two attacks on innocent shoppers in Auckland at the weekend, coming the day after an older man was left bleeding on the ground and seriously injured after being caught up in a brawl at Sylvia Park mall on Saturday.

 The Albany victim's daughter, a North Shore high school pupil who asked to remain anonymous, has spoken out about the harrowing unprovoked assault to raise awareness of what she says is a rising level of prejudice in the area.